blankly-finance/blankly-docs/content/en/core/exchange_interface.md

 ### `.cash -> float`

 Get the amount of cash (generally the quote currency) inside the portfolio.
 This default quote can be set in the `settings.json` file for each exchange independently.
 This is used as a shortcut for easily determining buying power when making a transaction.
 This property is configurable because users may be using a variety of cash quotes such as `USD`, `USDT`, `USDC` or `EUR`.
-See [here](/usage/settings.json#format)
+See [here](/usage/settings.json#format).
+Usage of this is discouraged if trading more complex assets such as `BTC-ETH`.

 ### Response